ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 ## Definition

 We will define the dot product in two different ways.
-Once from the perspective of geometry, where a vector has a length and a direction and the other from the perspective of algebra and coordinates.
+Once from the perspective of geometry, where a vector has a length and a direction and the other from the perspective of algebra where a vector is comprised of coordinates.
 Let's start with the geometric viewpoint:

 __Geometric Definition:__ $$ \vc{u} \cdot \vc{v} = \lvert u \rvert \lvert v \rvert \cos {\theta} $$